syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 N> Install the same version of the chart NuGet in all the projects.

-## Adding SfChart reference from toolbox
+**Method 2: Adding SfChart reference from toolbox**

-Syncfusion also provides Xamarin Toolbox.
+Syncfusion provides Xamarin Toolbox.
 Using this toolbox, you can drag the SfChart control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
 To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

-## Adding SfChart references manually from installer
+**Method 3: Adding SfChart assemblies manually from installer**

 If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.